Celebrity Fans Celebrate The Philadelphia Eagles First-Ever Super Bowl Win

 — John Clark (@JClarkNBCS) February 5, 2018

-Actor David Boreanaz, whose father, Dave Roberts was a longtime weatherman for Philadelphia WPVI news station, posted a video of his reaction to the Eagles Super Bowl win.
+Actor David Boreanaz, whose father, Dave Roberts, was a longtime weatherman for Philadelphia WPVI news station, posted a video of his reaction to the Eagles Super Bowl win.

 “We just won the Super Bowl!” the actor screamed.